Colm O'Gorman

-Colm O'Gorman (born 15 July 1966) is the executive director of Amnesty International Ireland.
+Colm O'Gorman (born 15 July 1966) is an Irish activist and former politician.
+He was the executive director of Amnesty International Ireland from 2008 to 2022.
 He is founder and former director of One in Four.

 He is a survivor of clerical sexual abuse, and first came to public attention by speaking out against the perpetrators.
 O'Gorman subsequently founded One in Four, an Irish charity which supports men and women who have been sexually abused and/or suffered sexual violence.

 He was a Senator in 2007, representing the Progressive Democrats.

 Early and private life

 Colm O'Gorman was born in County Wexford.
 His father was Seán O'Gorman, of Adamstown, County Wexford – a farmer, builder and local Fianna Fáil politician.
 Seán O'Gorman was a member of Wexford County Council, and later moved with his family to live in Wexford town.
 He twice stood unsuccessfully as a Fianna Fáil candidate in general elections: in 1969 and 1973.

 In 2002, Colm O'Gorman settled near Gorey, County Wexford.
 He is raising two children with his husband Paul, of whom they have joint legal guardianship.
 When this was revealed it generated debate on fosterships in the Irish media.